Backup Plan: What to do When You Can’t Loop

 • Put the necessary supplies (minus insulin) into a go bag that can be used if you have to evacuate quickly, or if you have to go to the hospital

-• Make sure to include in the bag: spare batteries, chargers and cords for rechargeable devices, and a battery pack if you have one
+• Make sure to include in the bag: spare batteries, chargers and cords for rechargeable devices, a battery pack, manual glucose test kit, syringe that can be used to remove insulin from your pod (in an emergency).

 Evacuation Plan